Chewie/Conf-Vim/vim.markdown

 * At beginning or end of line: I and A
 * Next and previous line: o and O
 * Change operator leaves you in insert mode
+* Leave insert mode for normal mode: Esc (rebind it to Caps Lock)

 ### Three basics operators